- Clinical science

 - Posterior inferior bulge sign: a change in the silhouette of the heart due to a pericardial effusion that collects in the posterior-inferior pericardiac recess and expands the pericardium

-- Pericardiac fat pad sign: A > 2 mm soft-tissue stripe between the epicardiac fat and the anterior mediastinal fat may be visible anterior to the heart.
+- Pericardiac fat pad sign: a > 2 mm soft-tissue stripe between the epicardiac fat and the anterior mediastinal fat that may be visible anterior to the heart

 Further imaging